 2) Natural Genetics

 As mentioned above, there are three main scale types in goldfish.
 How goldfish are bred heavily influences the scale type and coloration of their offspring both as fry and as adults.
-For example, if a matt goldfish is bred with a nacreous goldfish, there’s a fifty percent chance that the offspring will be matt and a fair likelihood of some of the offspring becoming more dull or pale as they mature, even if they started off with color.
+For example, if a matte goldfish is bred with a nacreous goldfish, there’s a fifty percent chance that the offspring will be matte and a fair likelihood of some of the offspring becoming more dull or pale as they mature, even if they started off with color.
 Some goldfish varieties, particularly if two different types are cross bred, may naturally undergo a process called demelanization as they age.
 This gene triggers the loss of melanin, and gives rise to any dark scales on the fish paling or turning entirely white.